nicolay-r/bulk-translate/README.md

 * ✅ Support of the `spans` for annotation / optional translation.
 * ✅ Native Implementation of two translation modes:
   - `fast-mode`: exploits extra chars that could be used for grouping all the text parts into single batch with further deconstruction.
-  - `accurate`: pefroms individual translation of each text part.
+  - `accurate`: performs individual translation of each text part.
 * ✅ No strings: you're free to adopt any LM / LLM backend.
   - Support `googletrans` by default.